 Textbook readings and lecture presentations/notes

 Course Requirements Checklist

-The student will complete 6 Discussion Board Forums that link with the Videos, Notes, PowerPoint Slides, and weekly readings.
-Each forum will be completed in 2 parts: 1) the student will submit a thread of at least 250 words in response to the question provided, and 2) the student will reply to at least 2 other classmates’ threads (150 word minimum each).
+The student will complete seven Discussions that link with the Videos, Notes, PowerPoint Slides, and weekly readings.
+Each Discussion will be completed in 2 parts: 1) the student will submit a thread of at least 250 words in response to the question provided, and 2) the student will reply to at least 3 other classmates’ threads (150 word minimum each).

-Accordingly the student will develop a personal theology of sexuality and sex that is based upon Christian theology and that incorporates both theological and secular sources.
+The Theology of Sexuality and Sex Paper is woven into a biblical worldview.
+One’s understanding of sexuality and sex becomes the foundation upon all of sexual education and counseling is built.
+Accordingly, the student will develop an 8–10 page personal theology of sexuality and sex that is based upon Christian theology and that incorporates theological and secular sources.
 This is not a paper about counseling an issue or understanding an issue from a psychological perspective; it is not a typical research paper that you have written.
-See Blackboard Assignment Helps for more information.
+See the Theology of Sexuality and Sex Paper Assignment Instructions for more information.

-The student will complete 5 exams which are cumulative and cover the material presented in the presentations and Work Text lecture notes.
-Each exam is open-book/open-notes, comprised of 50 multiple-choice and true/false questions, and has a time limit of 1 hour.
+The student will complete five Quizzes which are cumulative and cover the material presented in the presentations and lecture notes.
+Each quiz is open-book/open-notes, comprised of 50 multiple-choice and true/false questions, and has a time limit of 1 hour.